 Shin splints (also known as tibial stress syndrome) are a condition that causes pain and sometimes swelling in the front part of the lower leg (shin).
 The pain is most likely from repeated stress on the shin bone (tibia) and the tissue that connects the muscle to the tibia.
 They are common in people who run or jog.
 Ten to fifteen percent of running injuries are shin splints.

 Shin splints are extremely common.
 Runners might get them after ramping up their workout intensity, or changing the surface they run on.
 They are also common in dancers.
 Standing for long periods of time and wearing high-heeled shoes may also induce shin splints.
 Whether you jog daily or just had to sprint to catch a bus one day, you may have shin splints when you feel throbbing and aching in your shins.
 While they often heal on their own given enough time, severe shin splints can ruin your game.

-Most people with shin splints feel pain on the front, lower part of the leg.
+Most people with shin splints feel pain on the front, the lower part of the leg.
 Some people may also notice mild swelling.
 When one first experiences the pain, it may only occur at the beginning of a workout and feel like a dull ache or soreness.
-If left untreated, the pain can become sharper and last until exercise is completed.
+If left untreated, the pain can become sharper and last until the exercise is completed.
 In severe cases, the pain will continue after the workout.